-The city is known by many as La Docta because of its many universities and scientific institutes.
-Around 200,000 people study here, which makes the city's population one of the youngest and liveliest in South America.
-In 2006, Córdoba was designated the cultural capital of the Americas, and the title fits the city perfectly.
+Córdoba is known by many as La Docta because of its many universities and scientific institutes.
+Around 200,000 people study in this city, which makes its population one of the youngest and liveliest in South America.
+In 2006, Córdoba was designated the cultural capital of the Americas, and the title suites the city perfectly.
 Four excellent municipal galleries – dedicated to emerging, contemporary, classical, and fine arts respectively – are within easy walking distance of each other and the city center.
 The alternative film scene is alive and kicking.
 Young designers and artisans exhibit their work at a weekend crafts market that sprawls for blocks and is one of the best in the country.
-On top of the natural beauty of this region, the cultural diversity, and developed economy, it is the warmth and hospitality of its people that makes Cordoba such an attractive city.
+On top of the natural beauty of this region, the cultural diversity, and developed economy, it is the warmth and hospitality of its people that makes Córdoba such an attractive city.

 About the Project

-This project is comprised of two parts: the first two weeks are devoted to Spanish language learning, where volunteers are given intensive Spanish language lessons and an introduction to the life and culture in Córdoba.
-Following the first two weeks, participants will proceed on to their volunteer work in any of the following projects:
+This project is comprised of two parts: the first week is devoted to Spanish language learning, where volunteers are given intensive Spanish language lessons and an introduction to the life and culture in Córdoba.

 Volunteer Work and Contribution

 Following the 1-week Spanish course, you will begin your volunteer experience at one of three placements.
 Please note that your placement will be chosen based on availability and your interests.

 Kindergarten: This kindergarten provides children, infants to the age of 5, with the love and attention they require.
 The class has about 10 to 15 children in one room with limited support staff.
 Children at this age require a lot of hands-on attention and work and any extra helping hands around the kindergarten is appreciated.
 Your duties may include:

 - Setting up and cleaning up of meals and snacks

 - Raising money for the project

 - Planning fun activities and preparing educational material